huboard/huboard-cache/README.md

 npm install -g foreman
 ```

 You will need a postgres database.
+By default the app looks for its connection string
+in the environment variable `DATABASE_URL`.

 #API